chlouzada/easy-file-share/packages/cli/README.md

 ## Description

-A CLI for sharing files over the internet.
+This is a command-line interface (CLI) tool designed for sharing files over the internet.

-Don't use this for anything important.
+It is strongly advised to use a strong password when sharing important files using this tool.

 ## Install